fxoz/bot-mitigation-go/README.md

 | ------------------------------------- | -------- | ---------------- |
 | Windows: Brave 1.76.80 (Chromium 134) | ✅        | As of 2025-03-21 |
 | Windows: ungoogled-chromium 123       | ✅        | As of 2025-03-21 |

+***

+Developement of this project started on 2025-03-20.